appium/appium.io/intro.md

 ## Introduction to Appium

-Appium is an open-source tool for automating native, mobile web, and hybrid applications on iOS and Android platforms.
+Appium is an open-source tool for automating native, mobile web, and hybrid applications on iOS, Android, and Windows platforms.
-**Native apps** are those written using the iOS or Android SDKs. **Mobile web apps** are web apps accessed using a mobile browser (Appium supports
+**Native apps** are those written using the iOS, Android, or Windows SDKs. **Mobile web apps** are web apps accessed using a mobile browser (Appium supports
-Safari on iOS and Chrome or the built-in 'Browser' app on Android). **Hybrid apps** have a wrapper around a "webview" -- a native control that enables interaction with web content.
+Safari on iOS, Chrome or the built-in 'Browser' app on Android). **Hybrid apps** have a wrapper around a "webview" -- a native control that enables interaction with web content.
 Projects like [Phonegap](http://phonegap.com/), make it easy to build apps using web technologies that are then bundled into a native wrapper, creating a hybrid app.

-Importantly, Appium is "cross-platform": it allows you to write tests against multiple platforms (iOS, Android), using the same API.
-This enables code reuse between iOS and Android testsuites.
+Importantly, Appium is "cross-platform": it allows you to write tests against multiple platforms (iOS, Android, Windows), using the same API.
+This enables code reuse between iOS, Android and Windows testsuites.

 For specific information about what it means for Appium to "support" its platforms, and automation modalities, please see the  [platform support doc](/slate/en/master/#platform-support.md).